Figuring out the right way to make effective recruiting phone calls seem to be on the minds of college coaches this time of year.

 And the easiest way to do this?
 Simply agree with your “opponent” on as many points as you can.
 Build consensus first, before you try to defend a single counterpoint of your own.
 Most negotiation experts tell us the best negotiators even steer clear of using the word “but.”
 They instinctively replace it with “and” wherever possible.

-What it means to your recruiting conversation: This is a lot like what we’re doing in our Total Recruiting Solution plans that we develop for coaches when we try to ask questions designed only for a “yes” response.
+What it means to your recruiting conversation: This is a lot like what we’re doing in our Total Recruiting Solution plans that we develop for coaches and programs when we try to ask questions designed only for a “yes” response.
 For instance, stating our prospect’s own rationale right back to him and tacking on a line at the end – something that might sound like, “Wouldn’t you agree?”

 YES STRATEGY #3: Change their frame of mind.

 This is a more advanced tactic, because it requires listening better than most people and thinking more creatively than anyone else in the negotiation.
 Its one of the things we go into more detail on in our recruiting guides for college coaches.

 What you’re doing is looking for solid ways to “reframe” the objections to your counterpoint in the discussion you are having with your prospect.
 You’re actively exposing the objections and stonewall tactics… then finding a way for both of you to get around them.

 This is where a real recruiter shows his or her expertise in overcoming an objection.